sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 reuse a receipt on another app.

-Use a dedicated asset origin and configure an object-store lifecycle rule for abandoned objects under the `bridge/` prefix.
+Use a dedicated asset origin and configure an object-store lifecycle rule for abandoned objects under the default `bridge/` prefix or the bucket-root prefix selected by the application.
 A user can upload a file and leave the form before saving; the short-lived receipt protects the mutation boundary, while the lifecycle rule controls storage left by abandoned forms.

 ## Troubleshooting